SumiSastri/react-tables/README.md

 Header groups - Group information under a common heading.
 In the ```_INFO``` files you add the key groups of information you would like to view as a unit and set up the data first.

-4. Columns - Sorting, Filtering, Ordering, Hiding, Make-sticky, Select Rows (Checkbox)
+4. Columns - Sorting, Searching, Select Rows (Checkboxs),

 - ```useFilters``` searches the columns - data needs to be added to the JSON data file
 - ```useGlobalFilter``` searches the whole component page - works with the local search of each column